-This is our all-time favorite Pumpkin Pie Recipe with a simple buttery crust.
-This pie has a few “secret” ingredients that truly take it to the next level!
+Pumpkin Pie Recipe with a buttery crust and a few game-changing ingredients that make it unforgettable.

-There is no shortage of pumpkin recipes on this site, both sweet and savory (shout-out to our fave Pumpkin Soup and these tasty Pumpkin Bars).
-But somehow, over the past 8 years of sharing recipes, there has never been a stand-alone pumpkin pie.
+There’s no shortage of pumpkin recipes here—sweet or savory (looking at you, Pumpkin Soup and Pumpkin Bars).
+But somehow, after 8 years, I’ve never shared a classic, stand-alone pumpkin pie.

 Process shots-- adding pumpkin, mascarpone, and eggs to a bowl and mixing it all together